vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2019.11.xx version 1.3.2 =
+ * Ensured free_shipping is set as default shipping method in Express Checkout if the user qualifies.
+Thanks to Emily Bakke for reporting.

 = 2019.11.13 version 1.3.1 =
  * Added code to ensure that wpml doesn't ruin callback urls with extra slashes